icode09/MyAlgo/README.md

-AlgoRepo
+# AlgoRepo

 ========

-implementations of standard algorithms and data structures
+## Implementations of standard algorithms and data structures

-###Issues
+### Issues

 Feel free to submit issues and enhancement requests.

-###Contributing
+### Contributing

 Please follow the "fork-and-pull" Git workflow.

-  1. Fork the repo on GitHub
+  * Fork the repo on GitHub
-  2. Commit changes to a branch in your fork
+  * Commit changes to a branch in your fork
-  3. Pull request "upstream" with your changes
+  * Pull request "upstream" with your changes
-  4. Merge changes in to "upstream" repo
+  * Merge changes in to "upstream" repo

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!